South Leicestershire College

-North Warwickshire and South Leicestershire College – Wigston Campus, previously known as South Leicestershire College is a general college of further education, which opened in 1970.
-Situated on the southern outskirts of Leicester, it draws students from across Leicestershire, but particularly from the south of the county.
-The college operates with a budget of around £30 million.
+South Leicestershire College was a general college of further education, which opened in 1970.
+Situated on the southern outskirts of Leicester, it drew students from across Leicestershire, but particularly from the south of the county.
+The college operated with a budget of around £30 million.

-At the start of the academic year of 2017, South Leicestershire College merged with North Warwickshire and Hinckley College to form North Warwickshire and South Leicestershire college.
+At the start of the academic year of 2017, South Leicestershire College merged with North Warwickshire and Hinckley College to form North Warwickshire and South Leicestershire College.

 Location

-NWSLC operates predominantly out of five campuses.
+SLC operated predominantly out of five campuses.
 Wigston campus is a new multi-million pound campus in South Wigston.

 South Wigston

-NWSLC Wigston Campus first opened its doors to learners in September 2010.
-The Wigston Campus is situated next to Blaby Road Park, South Wigston.
-The Wigston Campus features classrooms and learning spaces, sauna, steam room, therapies suites and a boxing ring.
-This new campus also features a gym, with equipment supplied by the Leicester Tigers, a café, a library, an eating area named 'The Eating Place' and an area for learners in their free-time, named 'The Lounge'.
+SLC first opened its doors to learners in September 2010.
+The Wigston Campus was situated next to Blaby Road Park, South Wigston.
+The Wigston Campus featured classrooms and learning spaces, sauna, steam room, therapies suites and a boxing ring.
+This new campus also featured a gym, with equipment supplied by the Leicester Tigers, a café, a library, an eating area named 'The Eating Place' and an area for learners in their free-time, named 'The Lounge'.